Dark Neutrinos and a Three Portal Connection to the Standard Model: Decay Rates

-Depending on the value of $\chi$ and $m_Z^\prime$ this decay can be much faster than in the SM, implying stronger constraints on the neutrino mixing parameters as discussed in Ref.~\cite{Ballett:2016opr}.
-For heavier masses, additional decay channels, e.g. $\nu_4 \rightarrow \nu_\alpha \mu^+ \mu^-$, would open.
-A feature of the model is that such channel would have the same BR as the electron one, albeit phase space suppressed.
-No two-body decays into neutral pseudoscalars arise due to the vector nature of the gauge coupling, unless mass mixing is introduced (see~\cite{Ilten:2018crw} for a thorough discussion of the decay products of a dark photon).
-We consider also a BP in the ESS-like regime.
-We take $m_4 = m_5/10$.
-In this case, $\nu_5$ decays into 3 $\nu_4$ states very rapidly.
-The subsequent decays of $\nu_4$ would proceed as discussed above and would be much slower than the $\nu_5$ one, given the hierarchy of masses and the further suppression due to neutrino and/or kinetic mixing.
+For heavier masses, additional decay channels, e.g. $\nu_4 \rightarrow \nu \mu^+ \mu^-$ and $\nu_4 \rightarrow \nu \pi^+\pi^-$, would open.
+A feature of the model is that $\nu_4 \rightarrow \nu \mu^+ \mu^-$ would have the same BR as the $e^+e^-$ one, albeit phase space suppressed.
+Two-body decays into neutral pseudoscalars via the new force are heavily suppressed due to the vector nature of the gauge coupling, unless mass mixing with the $Z$ is introduced (see~\cite{Ilten:2018crw} for a thorough discussion of the decay products of a dark photon).
+Decays into vector mesons are enhanced, where, for instance, we find

-For large $\chi$, peak searches and bounds on lepton number violation (LNV) from meson and tau decays may be affected~\cite{Atre:2009rg,Abada:2017jjx}.
-Despite simply relying on kinematics, we note that in peak searches the strict requirement of a single charged track in the detector~\cite{Artamonov:2014urb} would, in fact, veto a large fraction of new physics events if $\nu_h$ decays promptly into $\nu_\alpha e^+e^-$, for instance.
-In addition, LNV meson and tau decays would need to be reconsidered as the intermediate on-shell $\nu_h$ could decay dominantly via the novel NC interactions and the $\ell \pi$ and $\ell K$ final states would be absent.